-Plan of Action Achivements/Outcomes Promotion of Research culture 20 paper publication Publications, 06 Chapters in edited Volumes / Books published Promotion of linkage with local firms local firms provided internship opportunity to 20 students.
-Focusing on Collaboration and MOU 2 MOU were signed View Uploaded File
+Plan of Action Achivements/Outcomes Promotion of Research culture 05 paper publication Publications, 04 Chapters in edited Volumes / Books published, 01 Ph.D.s Awarded Promotion of linkage with local firms local firms provided internship opportunity to 27 students.
+View Uploaded File

 14. Whether AQAR was placed before statutory body ?
 No 15.
 Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
 No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2019 Date of Submission 26-Feb-2019 17.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2020 Date of Submission 01-Mar-2020 17.
 Does the Institution have Management Information System ?
 No